NHLBI Exome Sequencing Project (ESP)

 How to Use the Data Browser

-The current release has been tested successfully with Firefox v.3.0 and IE v.7.0.
+The current release has been tested successfully with Firefox (v.20.0), Chrome (v.26.0), Safari (v.5.0) and IE (v.10.0 and v.9.0).
 To use this site, your browser must have cookies and JavaScript enabled.

-The gene model is that of NCBI, 2011.
+The gene model is that of NCBI, June 2012.
 Chromosome positions are those of NCBI build 37 (UCSC hg19).

 1. Search Type

-There are three ways to query variations:
+There are four ways to query variations:

 A. gene name (HUGO, upper or lower case)